dpkreativ/dpkreativ/README.md

 ### Hi 👋
-My name is **Divine Philip.**<br>
-I am a Frontend Developer.<br><br>
+My name is Divine Philip.
+I am a Frontend Developer based in Nigeria.<br><br>

 🔭 I’m currently working at PayVest with a team of developers to build products for Nigeria's Fintech space.

-🌱 I am also actively improving my skills on React and Node.js, and picking up other relevant skills I need to get my job done efficiently and on time.
+🌱 Im also actively improving my skills on React and Node.js, and picking up other relevant skills I need to get my job done efficiently and on time.

 **⚡ Here are a couple of personal projects I've worked on recently:**<br><br>
 **_Code Projects:_**<br>